hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 publication for the node).
 In general, storing node's hinTS keys for multiple party sizes may lead to some mild duplication of information about the node's public BLS key; but this will be rounding error compared to the size of the hints, which are proportional to the number of parties.
-2. `HintsAggregationVote` - a transaction publishing the node's vote for a particular preprocessing output for a certain construction id; that is, the `(aggregation key, verification key)` output of the hinTS preprocessing algorithm.
+2. `HintsPreprocessingVote` - a transaction publishing the node's vote for a particular preprocessing output for a certain construction id; that is, the `(aggregation key, verification key)` output of the hinTS preprocessing algorithm.